-Credit Risk - As of September 30, 2022, DART's position in the derivative instrument (natural gas hedge) was an asset of \$3,343.
+Credit Risk - As of September 30, 2023, DART had no asset position in the derivative instrument (natural gas hedge).
 DART could have been exposed to credit risk if the counterparty to the transaction became insolvent, but that did not happen.
-S&P's credit rating for the counterparty was A+ during FY 2022.
+S&P's credit rating for the counterparty was A+ during FY 2023.
+The last natural gas hedge contract expired on September 30, 2023.

 Termination Risk - DART or its counterparties may terminate a derivative instrument if the other party fails to perform under the terms of the contract.
 The effect of termination risk on DART is that it will pay market prices for natural gas purchased for its operations.
-No termination event occurred during FY 2022, and the last natural gas hedge contract will expire on September 30, 2023.
+No termination event occurred during FY 2023, and the last natural gas hedge contract expired on September 30, 2023.